 - Call ahead before visiting the doctor

-- Wear a face mask when you are around other people only if you are sick or caring for others
+- Wear a face mask when you are around other people

 - Cover your coughs and sneezes